yucelzeynep/Task-estimation-from-activity-logs/README.md

 ###### Benchmark method

 The main_benchmark.py routine applies the association rules on the actions for estimating the tasks.
-The list of -definitions- of association rules and the functions which apply those rules on the actions can be found in tools_rule.py.
+The list of (antecedents and consequences) of association rules and the functions, which apply those rules on the actions, can be found in tools_rule.py.

 For a more detailed analysis together with a comparison with the proposed method, see main_proposed.py.

 ###### Proposed Bayesian estimation method
-The main_benchmark.py routine implements the proposed Bayesian scheme.
-Several variation of it, for instance non-/hierarchical, as well as assuming different relevance characteristics or in/dependence relations between descriptors, can be realized by setting the relating hyper-parameters in params.py file.
+The main_proposed.py routine implements the Bayesian scheme.
+Several variations of it, for instance non-/hierarchical, as well as assuming different relevance characteristics or in/dependence relations between descriptors, can be realized by setting the relating hyper-parameters in params.py file.

 Moreover, this routine does not only the Bayesian approach but also the benchmark method and provides comparison.

 ###### Estimation with standard classifiers

+This routine applies K-Nearest Neighbor, Random Forest and Support Vector classification.
+The functions which separate training and test data, do cross-validation and tabulate classification outcomes can be found in tools_classifier.py.

 **Tools**